AI vs. Generative AI: The Differences Explained

 • Automation and 24/7 availability: Staying connected is easier with AI's ability to send reminders and auto-reply texts and emails.
 It can also handle otherwise monotonous tasks like data entry and collection and provide service day or night for an improved customer experience.

-• Improved health care: Just as AI can reduce human error in other fields, it can also enhance medical testing results by catching even the smallest irregularities that humans could easily miss.
+• Improved health care: Just as AI can reduce human error in other fields, it can also enhance medical testing results by catching even the smallest irregularities that humans could potentially miss.
 For example, AI might note an anomaly in an X-ray or imaging scan, leading to potentially earlier diagnoses or better care.
 Additionally, wearable technology allows continual monitoring, and AI can support improved clinical care while aiding in making sound decisions regarding treatments and predicting health risks.

 Read more: 5 Benefits of AI to Know (+ 3 Risks to Watch Out For)